New posts straight to your inbox.

 Defending Country thanks these distinguished Australians for agreeing to be Patrons of our website and project.
 While each of them supports the objectives of the Defending Country campaign, they do not necessarily endorse every post or every word on the defendingcountry.au website and do not necessarily agree with each other on everything.

 Professor Clare Wright OAM is an award-winning historian, author and broadcaster who has worked in politics, academia, and the media.
 She is Professor of History and Professor of Public Engagement at La Trobe University, Melbourne.
-Her books include The Forgotten Rebels of Eureka (2014, Stella Prize winner) and You Daughters of Freedom (2018), her TV credits include Utopia Girls (2012) and The War That Changed Us (2014).
+Her books include The Forgotten Rebels of Eureka (2014, Stella Prize winner), You Daughters of Freedom (2018), and Naku Dharuk: the Bark Petitions (2024), based on her research into the Yirrkala Bark Petitions of 1963.
+Her TV credits include Utopia Girls (2012) and The War That Changed Us (2014).
 She hosts radio programs and podcasts, has been an adviser to governments and a judge of literary awards.
-Clare is a Member of the National Museum of Australia Council.
-Recently, she has been researching the Yirrkala Bark Petitions of 1963, key documents in First Nations history.
-Her book on the topic, the final instalment of her Democracy Trilogy, will be published in 2024.
 Her OAM (2019) was for services to literature and to historical research.
 Since 21 August 2024 she has been Chair of the Council of the National Museum of Australia.

 Professor Megan Davis is Co-chair of the Uluru Dialogue and was a leading campaigner for the YES case at the 2023 Voice Referendum.
 She is Pro Vice-Chancellor Society at UNSW Sydney, Balnaves Chair of Constitutional Law, a Professor of Law, and Director of the Indigenous Law Centre at UNSW Law.
 She is a Cobble Cobble woman of the Barunggam Nation and a renowned constitutional lawyer and public law expert, focusing on advocacy for Aboriginal and Torres Strait Islander peoples.
 Her recent books are included on the Defending Country Reading List: Everything You Need to Know about the Voice (with George Williams, 2023); Our Voices from the Heart (with Patricia Anderson, 2023); Quarterly Essay 90: Voice of Reason (2023).
 Since August 2024 she has been a member of the Council of the National Museum of Australia.